thangckt/note_ml/notebook/pytorch_deep_learning/00_overview.md

 | [PyTorch Extra Resources](pytorch_extra_resources/) | This course covers a large amount of PyTorch and deep learning but the field of machine learning is vast, inside here you'll find recommended books and resources for: PyTorch and deep learning, ML engineering, NLP (natural language processing), time series data, where to find datasets and more. | - | - |
 | [PyTorch Cheatsheet](pytorch_cheatsheet/) | A very quick overview of some of the main features of PyTorch plus links to various resources where more can be found in the course and in the PyTorch documentation. | - | - |

-## Status

-All materials completed and videos published on Zero to Mastery!

-See the project page for [work-in-progress board](https://github.com/users/mrdbourke/projects/1/views/1)

 ## About this course